mmore500/waves/blog/_posts/2020-06-03-oliver-blogpost.md

   // ...
 }
 ```
 I decided to represent the bars I was sorting in an array of length 25 named `data`, where the values 1 through 25 would be held.
-I did so in the constructor:
+I initialized `data` in the constructor of the struct:

 ```c++
 BarPlot() {